tokenfleet/docs/docs/legal/privacy_policy.md

 6.1.
 We may update this Privacy Policy from time to time.
 We will notify you of any material changes via email or by posting a notice on the platform.

-By using Reliable Route, you consent to the collection, use, and disclosure of your personal information as described in this Privacy Policy.
+By using Token Fleet, you consent to the collection, use, and disclosure of your personal information as described in this Privacy Policy.
 If you have any questions or concerns, please contact our support team.